-In this article, I will be going to discuss the 8 waste in Lean manufacturing in detail like how to identify these 8 types of waste and ways to eliminate them in order to increase process efficiency.
-Let’s start…
+In this article, I am going to discuss the 8 waste in Lean manufacturing in detail like how to identify these 8 types of waste and ways to eliminate them in order to increase process efficiency.
+Let’s get started…

 Before getting into the categories of waste we need to first understand the concept of ‘Waste’.
 In simple language, Waste is any step or action that does not add value to the customer, or we can say waste is any process that the customer does not want to pay for.